Colleges by Location

 Niagara University takes pride in its commitment to community service and social justice.
 The institution's Vincentian mission encourages students to engage in service both locally and globally, promoting empathy, compassion, and a desire for positive social change.
 The campus provides numerous opportunities for students to participate in service-learning activities, volunteering, and immersion trips to develop a deeper understanding of societal issues and make a tangible impact in their communities.
 Overall, Niagara University offers students a holistic education, blending academic rigor, professional preparation, and a commitment to service, setting them up for success in their future endeavors.

 Located in Niagara University, NY, Niagara University is a private comprehensive higher education institution.
-This educational institution operates on a semester-based calendar.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 39%.
 The freshman retention rate at Niagara University is 80% and the six-year graduation rate is 75%.

 Quick Facts